adriandestiny/z3dtickets/README.md

 ## 📝 Notes

-This is a basic bot with the prefix `!`, more information can be founded at their [offical documentation](https://discordpy.readthedocs.io/en/stable/api.html).
+This is a basic bot that relies on slash commands.
+For more details on extending the bot see the [discord.js documentation](https://discord.js.org/#/docs/main/stable/general/welcome).